Helping millions of people navigate the world of technology.

 Step 1: On your Android device, dial *#21*, *#67#, or *#62#.

-Note: All these numbers have similar functionality, but they apply to different devices.
+Note: These numbers have similar functionality but apply to different devices.
 You can try them and see which one works for you.

 Step 2: Press the call button.